Net Purpose of the Mercury Western Net

 Membership

-All licensed amateurs with the appropriate station class are invited to check in to this net.
-Check in three out of 4 consecutive weeks and you can be placed on the roster and can stay on the roster by checking in a least 3 times in 4 weeks thereafter.
+All licensed amateurs with the appropriate station class are invited to check in to the Mercury Western Net.
+Check in three out of 4 consecutive weeks and you can be placed on the roster and can stay on the roster by checking in a least twice each month thereafter.

 AK6E Ray Stevens lyndasquilting@hotmail.com (442) 218-5644 Net Control Station